isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/2026 Secondary 1 Registration (DRAFT).md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Drinks other than plain water are not allowed (this includes Ayataka &amp;
+<p>Drinks other than plain water are not allowed (this includes Ayataka and
 Oolong Tea)</p>
 </td>
 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Junk / Fried food</p>
+<p>Junk/ Fried food</p>
 </td>
 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Entire packet of rice / noodles / pasta, etc.</p>
+<p>Entire packet of rice/ noodles/ pasta, etc.</p>
 </td>
 </tr>
 </tbody>
 </table>
-<p><strong>Parking on campus</strong>
+<p><strong>Parking on Campus</strong>
 </p>
 <p>Please note that red parking bays within the Transport Centre are reserved
-exclusively for campus staff.
-Only vehicles displaying designated staff labels are permitted to use these spaces.
-Parents and guardians must use the white parking bays only, as unauthorised parking in red bays may result in wheel clamping.</p>
+for campus staff.
+Parents/Guardians are to use only the white parking bays or risk having your vehicle wheels clamped.</p>
-<p>During dismissal time, parents/guardians will only be allowed to enter
+<p>During dismissal time, parents/guardians may drive into the level 1 Transport
-the Carpark pick up point after 2:35 pm (Mondays to Wednesdays) and 1:35 pm (Thursdays and Fridays).
-Parents/guardians may drive into the level 1 Transport Centre to pick up their sons/wards and are allowed a maximum of 10 minutes to park their vehicle in empty red/white lots.
-No parallel parking is allowed.
-Other designated drop-off/pick-up points include the Chancery Lane Activity Area and Gate C, along Barker Road.</p>
+Centre to pick up their sons/wards and are allowed a maximum of 10 minutes to park their vehicle in the available lots.
+Parallel parking is not permitted.
+Other designated drop-off/ pick-up points include the Chancery Lane Activity Area and Gate C, along Barker Road.</p>
 <p>To prevent traffic congestion and crowding outside the school gate, LTA
-does not allow any vehicle to wait outside the school gate along Barker Road and Dunearn Road.
-LTA will take enforcement action against vehicles found waiting/parking at this stretch (please refer to the map).
-Should you arrive too early for immediate pick-up, please utilise the pick-up/drop off space located near Chancery Lane.</p>
+does not permit vehicles to wait along Barker Road or Dunearn Road.
+Enforcement action will be taken against vehicles found waiting along these stretches (refer to the map below).
+Should you arrive too early for immediate pick-up, please use the pick-up area near Chancery Lane.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Picture2.png">
 </div>